ibexa/documentation-user/docs/organizing_the_content.md

 If you only want to "attach" the same Content item to another place in the Content tree, add another Location to it.

 You can remove Content by activating **Send to Trash** in the menu.
-In Page mode this option is located in the **Options** menu at the top.
 If you remove a Content item that has children (other content under it in the content tree), both this item and the children will be removed.
 This also breaks the connection between the items, so you will not be able to restore them with the same structure.

 Notice that the Content item is not removed completely.
 It is moved to Trash, which you can access from the left menu.
-In the Trash you can select removed Content items and restore them to their original Locations.
+In the Trash you can select removed Content items and restore them to their original Locations or to new Locations you choose.
-If the Content item's parent has been removed, you can select a new parent Location.
+If the Content item's parent has been removed, you need to select a new parent Location.

 ![Warning before emptying the trash](img/empty_trash_warning.png "Warning before emptying the trash")

 If a Content item has more than one Location, selecting Send to Trash will remove the Content item only from the current Location.
 The content will appear in Trash only once you have removed the last Location.

+You can permanently remove a Content item by checking it and activating the trash icon.
-You can permanently remove all content from the Trash by activating **Empty the Trash**.
+You can also permanently remove all content from the Trash by activating **Empty Trash**.
 **Warning!
 This action cannot be undone!**

 ## URL aliases

 Each Content item can have one or more additional URL aliases.
-There are addiontial URL that can be used to access this Content item.
+There are additional URL that can be used to access this Content item.

 You can add URL aliases in the URL tab under **Custom URL aliases for <Content name>** by activating the plus button.